 Premiums are unisex and payable for life, except if the policy becomes paid up as described in Section 5 above.
-The premiums may vary according to one or more of the following policy and policyholder attributes: issue age, benefit level, benefit period, elimination period, inflation option, premium mode, home and community care coverage percentage, marital status, and additional benefits.
+The premiums may vary according to one or more of the following policy and policyholder attributes: issue age, benefit level, benefit period, elimination period, inflation option, premium mode, premium payment duration, marital status, and additional benefits.

 A multi-life discount of 5% is also applied where policies were marketed to three or more lives of an employer/employee group or ten or more lives of an association group.
-The discount was available to members and spouses.
+This discount is available to members and retirees of these groups, as well as their parents, spouses, and spouses' parents.